bmount/datacouch_template/README.md

 ## A template for setting up a Datacouch

-This is a refuge-based rebar template for building Datacouches.
+This is a refuge-based template for building Datacouches.
 It will give you:

  - a geocouch enabled Apache CouchDB 1.3 running on port 5914